The Episcopal Diocese of Hawai'i

 Picture

 These are essential questions – ones we hope to address in this new addition to The Hawaiian Church Chronicle through regular articles written by your elected deputies to General Convention.
-We intend to provide general updates and, more significantly, a deeper dive into the legislation process, the stories behind the experience, and the impact on our diocese.
+We intend to provide general updates and, more significantly, a deeper dive into the legislation process, the stories behind the experience, and the impact on our Diocese.
 As an introduction to this newly created Deputies’ General Convention Connection, I would like to take this opportunity to publicly express my gratitude for the substantial time, and dedication given by your deputies to best represent the Diocese of Hawai’i.

 Picture